Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "Hush," Hercules told his friend, Minotaur.
 "Let him talk."

 "That my problem."
 Icarus leaped out of the chair.
-"I need you to convince the people of Crete that the mon... the Minotaur is dead and help my father and me escape once I go back.
+"I need you to convince the people of Crete that the monster.. the Minotaur is dead and help my father and me escape once I go back.
 I used the only pair of wings my father managed to hide to get here, the last pair of wings that still work, but I have to go back or King Minos will punish my father for my leaving."

 "You have only the one working pair?"
 Hercules questioned carefully.